felixbade/assistant/README.md

 https://assistant.bloat.app

-Ask questions from Open AI’s GPT-3 `davinci-003` engine
+Ask questions from Open AI’s ChatGPT `gpt-3.5-turbo` engine

 ## Why?
 - No more daily logouts from the playground - OpenAI API key is stored in `localStorage`